 Resistance in the Starter Circuit

 All components in an electrical circuit have resistance.
 Voltage drop is the voltage dropped or "lost" as it passes through a component or resistance in a circuit.
 A voltage drop test is performed to find excessive resistance in a circuit.
-Voltage must be present in the circuit to perform this test.
+Voltage must be present in the circuit.
 Use a voltmeter at different points in the circuit.

-A slow cranking engine is often caused by resistance in the circuit, usually a loose or corroded battery terminal or connection.
-A good visual inspection, a battery test, and a voltage drop test are the best way to find resistance in a starter circuit.
+A slow-cranking engine is often caused by resistance in the circuit, usually a loose or corroded battery terminal or connection.
+A good visual inspection, a battery test, and a voltage drop test are the best ways to find resistance in a starter circuit.
 Resistance can be a damaged wire, a loose connector, or bad relay contacts.
 It results in intermittent and no operation of the circuit and its component.